-- The last line declares a new INTERFACE called (by default) BOB_INT that will connect as a TCP/IP client using the code in tcpip_client_interface.rb to address 127.0.0.1 (localhost) using port 8080 for writing and 8081 for reading.
+- The last line declares a new INTERFACE called (by default) BOB_INT that will connect as a TCP/IP client using the code in tcpip_client_interface.rb to address host.docker.internal (This adds an /etc/hosts entry to the correct IP address for the host’s gateway) using port 8080 for writing and 8081 for reading.
 It also has a write timeout of 10 seconds and reads will never timeout (nil).
 The TCP/IP stream will be interpreted using the COSMOS BURST protocol which means it will read as much data as it can from the interface.
 For all the details on how to configure COSMOS interfaces please see the Interface Guide.
 The MAP_TARGET line tells COSMOS that it will receive telemetry from and send commands to the BOB target using the BOB_INT interface.

 Variables Support Reusability

 In a plugin that you plan to reuse you should make things like hostnames and ports variables